National Aptitude Test for Architecture

-This is computer based adaptive test of one hour where candidate has to answer 40 multiple choice questions.
+This is OMR Based test of 90 minutes where candidate has to answer 60 multiple choice questions (Mathematics: 20 Questions and General Aptitude: 40 Questions).
 This means that each questions difficulty level and marks depend on whether the preceding question was answered right or wrong.
 The aesthetic sensitivity test measures perception, imagination and observation, creativity and communication along with architectural awareness and comprises of –

 - Visualizing three dimensional objects from two dimensional drawings.

 - Visualizing different sides of three dimensional objects.

 - Indentifying commonly used materials and objects based on their textural qualities.

 NATA is offered over major part of admission season at designated Test Centers located at colleges / schools of architecture in India.
 Updated list of Test centers is available at the website www.nata.in

 NATA 2017 Registration Form can be filled and submitted online at website www.nata.in by paying fees of Rs.
 1250.00 either through credit card / debit card / net banking or the candidate can generate the challan for depositing the payment through cash in any of the branches of the ICICI Bank all over India.
 The candidate shall be required to pay additional charges as “processing charges” for the following:-